Granular DeGroot Dynamics -- a Model for Robust Naive Learning in Social Networks: Proof of Theorem

-Let $B_{i,t}$ be the (standard) DeGroot dynamics with i.i.d.\ initial opinions with expectation $\mu$.
-We analyze the speed in which $B_{i,t}$ converges to $\mu$.
-We consider the voters model $V_{i,t}$ defined as follows.
+Let $D_{i,t}$ be (standard) DeGroot dynamics on the weighted graph $(W,G=(E,V))$ with i.i.d.\ initial opinions with expectation $\mu$.
+We analyze the speed in which $D_{i,t}$ converges to $\mu$.
+To this end, it is a standard technique to consider the voters model $V_{i,t}$ defined as follows: